 SGA Executive Leadership Team

-- Mr Alex Chevrolle, Chief Operating Officer - ANZ
+- Mr Alex Chevrolle, Managing Director - ANZ

 - Ms Tracey Lane, Human Resources Director - ANZ

-- Mr Peter Jones, Head of Operations - ANZ
+- Mr Peter Jones, Chief of Staff ANZ / Head of Governance & Compliance ANZ

 - Mr Paul Scarlett, Commercial Finance Director